 - Stay with her and talk with her when she cries.

-- Stay at bed with her by telling story, sing song
+- Stay at bed with her by telling a story, sing a song

-- Tap at her shoulder when she started to show sign of tiredness.
+- Tap at her shoulder when she started to show signs of tiredness.

-The problem is when my baby start crying with the intention that I will carry her and rock, she will close her eye and cried/scream non stop.
-She even start coughing and vomit.
-What should I do to make her sleep at her own ?
+The problem is when my baby starts crying with the intention that I will carry her and rock, she will close her eye and cried/scream non stop.
+She even starts coughing and vomiting.
+What should I do to make her sleep on her own?

 Tips To Make Baby Sleep On Her Own

 I’m sorry you’re having difficulty in getting your baby to sleep by herself – I know that it can be very hard to deal with.

 There may not be a magical solution – but here are some things I have tried and found useful with my little ones…

 - First, ensure that she IS really tired and ready to sleep (in other words, don’t try putting her down for naps that she doesn’t really want – some babies just don’t need as many naps as others).

 - Try putting her to bed with a piece of your clothing that you’ve been wearing during the day – sometimes the ‘smell’ of mom can be reassuring.
 Do check the item is safe, though – no buttons, ribbons, or loose threads.
 You could even knot it if it’s a large garment that she could become tangled in.